P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 Let’s use an example to demonstrate.
 Say you have a facility with 1,000 luminaires, and the cost of a single new double-ended lamp is $75.
 If you were to replace all your lamps at the same time, that would be an investment of $75,000.

-So, we know the life expectancy of a 1,000 Watt DE lamp is 10,000 burning hours.
+So, we know the life expectancy of a 1,000-watt DE lamp is 10,000 burning hours.
 The average use of supplemental lighting per growing season for a tomato or cucumber greenhouse will range from 2,200-2,500 hrs/yr., whereas a cannabis grower would typically run their lights for roughly 4,000-4,400 hrs./yr.
-Geographic location, would, of course, also affect the number of hours a greenhouse grower would need to use supplemental lighting, based on the amount of natural light available.
+Geographic location.
+This would, of course, also affect the number of hours a greenhouse grower would need to use supplemental lighting, based on the amount of natural light available.
 In an indoor grow, with no natural light, but only sole-source artificial lighting, you would obviously need to replace your lamps more frequently.

 Typically a lamp will last 2-4 years, depending on how and where it is used.
 This means every 2-4 years, you will need to spend $75,000 to maintain optimal light levels to produce optimal yields―not a small amount of money.
 And we have customers with tens of thousands of luminaires in a single facility.